PHSKC-APDE/hyrule/example_workflow/_targets.md

 linkage within a [targets
 workflow](https://books.ropensci.org/targets/).
-While it is designed to be a runnable pipeline, the primary goal of this example is to provide ideas and show options that analysts can adapt to their own projects.
+While it is designed to be a runnable pipeline, the primary goal of this example is to provide ideas and show options that others can adapt to their own projects.

 The funding and inspiration for this document derives from the NO HARMS grant conducted at Public Health - Seattle & King County and funded by the CDC.
-The pipeline and methods described below are heavily influenced by the NO HARMS pipeline, but are intended to be more generalized and flexible.
+The pipeline and methods described below are heavily influenced by the New Opportunities for Health and Resilience Measures for Suicide Prevention (NO HARMS) pipeline, but are intended to be more generalized and flexible.

+## On this implementation

+While this example pipeline demonstrates a classic linkage between two datasets, the methods can be applied to any number of datasets.
+The NO HARMS project from which this pipeline comes from linked and deduplicated \>10 administrative datasets of varying size and data density.

+The number of input datasets can be scaled up infinitely (contingent on computational constraints), although there is a potentially trade-off between standardization and accuracy – as a multi-dataset model may have a lower ceiling than a series of 1:1 dataset models.
+On the other hand, a multi-dataset approach more naturally allows for the application of relationships “learned” from a high data density datasets to lower density ones.
+Also, one big model is likely easier to implement and run than a bunch of smaller specialized ones.

+A single dataset being linked against itself is a method of deduplication.

 ## Using machine learning to do record linkage